ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Conclusions

 \section{Conclusions}

-In this work, we introduced ViPlan, the first open-source benchmark for visual planning with symbolic predicates and VLMs, consisting of two complementary evaluation settings (VLM-as-grounder and VLM-as-planner) and two interactive domains (ViPlan-BW and ViPlan-HH).
-Our benchmark enables the community to compare approaches using VLMs directly for planning with symbolic planning frameworks visually grounded by VLMs.
-By evaluating a wide range of VLM families, we identify significant limitations in state-of-the-art models, suggesting a need for further work in predicate estimation and task planning.
-Across models, we find that a VLM-as-planner approach is more promising when commonsense knowledge is informative for action selection, whereas VLM-as-grounder approaches are better for tasks that are less related to pre-training knowledge.
-Furthermore, we show that Chain-of-Thought reasoning techniques provide little to no improvement across the majority of models and approaches, highlighting the ongoing difficulties current VLMs have with visual reasoning.
-Finally, our work is not free of limitations, which we discuss in depth in Appendix~\ref{app:limitations}.
+In this work, we introduced ViPlan, the first open-source benchmark for comparing VLM-grounded symbolic approaches (VLM-as-grounder) with direct VLM planning methods (VLM-as-planner).
+ViPlan tests eight method variants from these two classes, across two interactive domains with complementary perceptual and reasoning demands.
+We find that VLM-as-planner methods are more effective when they can leverage linguistic priors, whereas VLM-as-grounder methods are better suited to tasks that require precise state grounding and explicit symbolic structure.
+These differences are further supported by our qualitative analysis, which sheds light on concrete failure cases that each method should tackle to improve its performance.
+Furthermore, we show that Chain-of-Thought prompting provides little to no improvement across the majority of models and approaches, highlighting the ongoing difficulties with current VLMs and visual reasoning.

-\begin{ack} This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI, and grants 352986, 358246), EU (H2020 grant 101016775 and NextGenerationEU) and by the PNRR project FAIR - Future AI Research (PE00000013), under the NRRP MUR program funded by NextGenerationEU.
-We thank Aalto-IT (IT Services of Aalto University, Finland) for the provided support with computational resources. \end{ack}